 Wealth of (mostly free) information and resources for K-12 STEM education, this digital library acts as an "aggregator" for partner content.
 From their website: "Most resources in the library adhere to principles of Open Educational Resource (OER) access, although some resources are restricted to provider site membership, or may have a cost associated with them (indicated in the full record of the resource)."

-Content developed for K-12 educators by The Ocean Literacy Network, made up of teachers, scientists, educators, policy makers, and parents.
-They are committed to the idea of creating an ocean-literate society.
+Content developed for K-12 educators by The Ocean Literacy Network.
+This group is made up of teachers, scientists, educators, policy makers, and parents, committed to the idea of creating an ocean-literate society.

 Physical Education and Nutrition